 - braces on the teeth

-Angina bullosa hemorrhagica is a disorder that causes oral blood blisters to form spontaneously.
+Angina bullosa hemorrhagica is a rare disorder that causes oral blood blisters to form spontaneously.
 It is not a harmful condition unless a large blister blocks the airway.

 Many blood blisters in the mouth have no symptoms beyond the blister itself.
 Some people experience mild pain and burning at and around the site of the blister.

 Symptoms of a blood blister in the mouth will usually resolve when the blister goes away.
 People may experience other symptoms depending on the underlying cause.

 Most blood blisters in the mouth do not require a doctor’s care.
 However, people may need to seek medical attention in the following cases:

 - frequently recurring blood blisters

 - blood blisters that prevent eating or drinking